-This section outlines the specific policies of the program.
-State law and DSHS rules allow the program flexibility to set operational priorities on an annual basis.
-This manual and any updates for the upcoming application cycle are posted on the program's website by May 1 of each year.
+This section outlines the specific policies of the Texas Conrad 30 J-1 Visa Waiver Program (the Program).
+State law and DSHS rules allow the Program flexibility to set operational priorities on an annual basis.
+This manual and any updates for the upcoming application cycle are posted on the Program's website by May 1 of each year.

-C30-2023.01 - PHYSICIAN ELIGIBILITY
+C30-2024.01 - PHYSICIAN ELIGIBILITY

 All physician specialties which provide direct patient care are eligible for the program.
-For the purpose of prioritizing applications, the program classifies specialties as follows:
+For the purpose of ranking applications, the Program classifies specialties as follows: